Thursday, 11 June 2026

 A clear framework allows investors to:

-• Compare multiple deals objectively
+• Compare multiple deals objectively (from deal sourcers, or open market)

 • Stress-test assumptions